-Qualified Medical Evaluators (QMEs) and Indepndant Medical Examiners (IMEs) are physicians who are certified by the California Division of Workers’ Compensation Medical Unit to examine injured workers and provide medical-legal reports to help to guide settlement of a workers’ compensation claim.
+Qualified Medical Evaluators (QME), Agreed Medical Evaluators (AME) and Independent Medical Examiners (IME) are physicians who are certified by the California Division of Workers’ Compensation Medical Unit to examine injured workers and provide medical-legal reports to help to guide settlement of a workers’ compensation claim.

 A more detailed overview of the QME process is available at the following link: www.dir.ca.gov.

 Valuable information on the Medical Treatment Utilization Schedule (MTUS) available at : www.dir.ca.gov/dwc/OnlineEducationalModules/MTUS.htm

 An Agreed Medical Evaluator or AME, is a doctor chosen by the worker and their attorney, that the the claims administrator has mutually agreed to resolve psych claims as described above.
 Under California Workers Compensation law, AMEs may only be used by a claimant if they are represented by an attorney.
 They may be evaluated at any location close to the claimant.